dper/pumptweet/README.md

     $ cd pumptweet
     $ source bin/activate

 The command prompt should now begin with `(pumptweet)`.
-You may also need to install some dependencies, including [PyPump](https://github.com/xray7224/PyPump), [python-twitter](https://github.com/bear/python-twitter), and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/).
+You may also need to install some dependencies, including [PyPump](https://github.com/xray7224/PyPump) and [python-twitter](https://github.com/bear/python-twitter).

     (pumptweet)$ pip3 install pypump
     (pumptweet)$ pip3 install python-twitter
-    (pumptweet)$ pip3 install BeautifulSoup

 Configuration